ukhsa-collaboration/PneumoCaT/README.md

 ## Input files
 --------------

 Input files are required to have this pattern present \*1.fastq\* or \*2.fastq\*.
-The tool doesn't currently recognizes \*fq\*.
+The tool doesn't currently recognise \*fq\*.
 SAMPLEID is extracted from the 1.fastq file by splitting the fastq file name on '.' and selecting the first part, i.e. SAMPLEID from SAMPLEID.1.fastq.gz or SAMPLEID_1 from SAMPLEID_1.fastq.gz.

 ## Output files
 ---------------